Glenbrook, New South Wales

 Glenbrook is a township of the Lower Blue Mountains of New South Wales, Australia.
-It is located 63 kilometres west of Sydney in the local government area of the City of Blue Mountains.
-At the 2016 Australian census Glenbrook had a population of 5,051 people.
+It is located 63 km west of the Sydney central business district, in the local government area of the City of Blue Mountains.
+As of the 2021 Australian census Glenbrook had a population of 5,078 people.

-Glenbrook lies between Lapstone and Blaxland at an elevation of 163 m (535 ft) and is approximately a 50-minute drive from Sydney.
-It plays host to trendy cafes and boutiques, while offering various tourist attractions, including weekend markets, recreational opportunities and native flora and fauna.
+Glenbrook lies between Lapstone and Blaxland at an elevation of 163 metres (535 feet) and is approximately a 50-minute drive from Sydney.
+It is home to many cafes and boutiques, while offering various tourist attractions, including weekend markets, recreational opportunities and native flora and fauna.

-The town takes its name from Glenbrook Creek, which is on the southern side of the village and must be crossed to enter the Blue Mountains National Park.
-Glenbrook retains many historical homes and buildings throughout the village, although most homes are occupied and not open to the public.
+The town takes its name from Glenbrook Creek, which is on the southern side of the village and must be crossed to enter parts of the Blue Mountains National Park.
+Glenbrook retains many historical homes and buildings throughout the village, although most of these are occupied and not open to the public.

 History

 Blaxland, Wentworth and Lawson reached Glenbrook area and Lagoon on their trek across the Blue Mountains on 12 May 1813 and described it as "a large lagoon of good water full of very coarse rushes".

 In 1815, William Cox constructed the first road over the Blue Mountains with a gang of convicts and the Glenbrook area became an important stopping point after a storeroom was built near the lagoon.
 Governor Macquarie also built a military depot near the lagoon to monitor traffic on the newly built road.

 After years of use, Cox's road up Lapstone Hill ran into a few problems.
 It was very steep in sections and in rain became slippery.
 A new road and stone bridge was built and opened to traffic in 1833 "The Western Road", at what is today Mitchell's Pass, planned and built by Thomas Livingstone Mitchell.
 The Stone Bridge, Lennox Bridge completed in 1833 and designed by Scottish stonemason David Lennox is the oldest surviving stone bridge on the Australian mainland.

 Glenbrook became a town in the 1870s as a result of the arrival of the railway.
 In 1867 a zigzag railway was built up the Lapstone Hill and on to Weatherboard "Wentworth Falls".
 A siding was also built at Glenbrook "Wascoe's Siding", named after an Inn from the local area, water from Glenbrook Lagoon was piped to supply the trains after traversing the Lapstone ZigZag.
 This Wascoe Siding became a passenger station in 1877.
 In 1878, Sir Alfred Stephen, Chief Justice and Privy Councillor, decided to give the station a proper name and called it Brookdale, but later it was officially changed to Glenbrook in 1879, named after the nearby creek and Gorge.
 Glenbrook, which Sir John Jamison thought came from Regents Glen.
 A village sprung up near the station and was officially proclaimed Glenbrook, six years later.